Saliba (name): Melkite lineage

 The last theory is that the Saliba family has their origins in a mix of many groups.
 The tale goes as this:

 Before the times of Jesus, the Saliba family and people like them were Aramaic/Syriac and Greek-speaking Jews.
 The term Hellenistic Judaism describes those at the time who claimed Jewish ancestry, but followed Greek customs and culture.
 After encountering the Christian faith, many of these people converted.
 Until the Council of Chalcedon in 451 CE, all Christians of the Levant were united.
 After, however, more provincial populations and their traditions broke from the patriarchates of Rome and Constantinople.
-This split resulted in the Syriac Orthodox, Assyrian, Maronite and Armenian Apostolic traditions.
+This split resulted in the Syriac Orthodox, Church of the East, Maronite and Armenian Apostolic traditions.
 For the more urbanized Greek-speaking Christians of the coast, their allegiances remained firmly with Constantinople and more specifically the Greek Orthodox Patriarch of Antioch.
 As time went on, their religious traditions evolved and resembled more Byzantine practices than those non-Chalcedonian Christians.

 As time passed and Islam became dominant, Salibas continued to live in urban areas and maintain a close familial network from Antakya to Nazareth and Damascus to Latakia.
 During persecutions in the 17th and 18th centuries, many Salibas moved to more mountainous communities such as Bteghrine in Mount Lebanon.
 As the centuries continued, many moved for economic and political benefit to southern Lebanon, the Galilee and surrounding towns around Bteghrine.
 As modern urbanization grew in the 20th century, Salibas of Mount Lebanon and Galilee emigrated to cities like Beirut and Haifa for prosperity while maintaining their political and economic ties to cities like Bteghrine and Nazareth.
 After numerous wars and economic instability, members of the family moved to cities across the world.